Punkin chunkin: World Championship Punkin Chunkin

-World Championship Punkin Chunkin (WCPC) was the name of an annual contest held the first full weekend after Halloween in Delaware from 1986 through 2013 and 2016.
+World Championship Punkin Chunkin (WCPC) was the name of an annual contest held the first full weekend after Halloween in Delaware from 1986 through 2013 and in 2016.
+It was also held in 2019 in Illinois and is scheduled to take place in 2023 in Oklahoma.
 It is governed by the World Championship Punkin Chunkin Association (WCPCA).

 Teams competed in the following divisions: Air Cannon, Female Air Cannon, Centrifugal, Catapult, Torsion, Trebuchet, Human Powered, Centrifugal Human Powered, Youth Air Cannon, Youth Catapult, Youth Trebuchet, Youth Human Powered, Youth 10 & Under, and Theatrical.
 Each division competed strictly for distance except for the Theatrical division which relies on a fan vote.
 The teams get three shots, one taken on each of three consecutive days.
 Only a team's longest shot is scored for official results.
 Spotters riding on ATVs find the impact point, and then a professional surveyor calculates the distance based on GPS coordinates of the impact and the machine.
 The impact point is marked with color-coded spray paint.

 The event also featured amusement rides, food vendors, fireworks, live concerts, a pumpkin cooking contest, a chili cook-off, the Miss Punkin Chunkin pageant, and other attractions.

 The event originated in 1986, and early in its history convened in Lewes, Delaware.
 Due to increasing space requirements (distance of shots, number of teams, and number of spectators) new locations in Sussex County had to be found.
 In 2007, WCPC moved to Bridgeville (at 38°43′20″N 75°32′08″W), near the intersection of Seashore Highway and Chaplains Chapel Road.
 About 75 teams competed, the event drew more than 20,000 people, and grossed more than $800,000 in ticket sales and associated revenues.
 More than 70% of that money would be donated to a variety of community organizations.
 Starting with the 2014 WCPCA event, festivities were to be held at Dover International Speedway in Dover, after the landowner who hosted the event evicted the event from his property due to a 2011 lawsuit (one that was eventually settled out of court).
 However, the 2014 event was canceled due to logistics problems (the speedway did not have long enough of a straightaway to cover the one-mile distance the competition requires), and the contest was expected to be permanently shuttered prior to the 2015 contest due to insurance companies refusing to cover the contest.

 After considering a move to a location in Maryland, the organization announced plans to revive the World Championship Punkin Chunkin contest for 2016 at its previous site in Bridgeville after the insurance concerns were addressed.